Why Should I Use Training Resources in Project Management Software?

 Plus, community forums provide you with a place to make feature requests and help the vendor prioritize upcoming features to better meet your needs.
 For example, you can vote on other users’ feature suggestions.
 The advantage of voting is that it allows the vendor to see the most in-demand suggestions and prioritize future updates and improvements accordingly.

 You can also choose to follow feature requests that you’re interested in.
 This functionality allows you to easily monitor voting, receive new comments, and stay up to date on any progress toward developing and publishing the feature.

 Project management software help centers serve as a knowledge base for software users.
-Help centers typically contain information related to getting started with the software, as well as the answers to common and basic support questions.
+Help centers typically contain information related to getting started with the software, and the answers to common, basic support questions.

 Other resources that may be found within a software help center include:

 - Tutorials and walkthroughs of system features and functions